 Somerville has invested considerable effort in creating an ethos of support for its students, and has devised its welfare structures with this in mind.
 Below you will find a long list of College officers who can assist you if and when you require support.
-The College's efforts are motivated not only by our 'duty of care' while students are affiliated with the College, but also from a strong belief that healthy and happy students perform better in their academic work, as members of the community, and in their extra-curricular pursuits.
+The College's efforts are motivated by a desire that all our students should be happy and healthy for their own sake but also a strong belief that healthy and happy students perform better in their academic work, as members of the community, and in their extra-curricular pursuits.

 Those College Officers with welfare responsibilities must sometimes exchange information about students in order to exercise their legal duty carefully, but in doing so they have specific codes of practice to ensure that they comply with legislation on data protection and confidentiality.
-More information about confidentiality can be found in the Somerville College Confidentiality Policy available here: https://www.some.ox.ac.uk/wp-content/uploads/2022/10/Somerville-College-Confidentiality-Guidance-Oct-2022.pdf
+More information about confidentiality can be found in the Somerville College Confidentiality Policy available here.

-Although your Personal Tutor may be your first port of call, if for any reason you prefer not to approach your tutor, (for example, because you don't want to involve your academic tutors in any personal, practical or financial difficulties that you are experiencing), the Student Welfare Lead, Joanne Ockwell, or the Senior Tutor, Dr Stephen Rayner, are available to give advice on any personal or practical problem, or to suggest other people to whom you might talk (welfare.lead@some.ox.ac.uk) or senior.tutor@some.ox.ac.uk).
+Although your College Advisor may be your first port of call, if for any reason you prefer not to approach your tutor, (for example, because you don't want to involve your academic tutors in any personal, practical or financial difficulties that you are experiencing), the Student Welfare Lead, Joanne Ockwell, or the Senior Tutor, Dr Stephen Rayner, are available to give advice on any personal or practical problem, or to suggest other people to whom you might talk (welfare.lead@some.ox.ac.uk) or senior.tutor@some.ox.ac.uk).
 All such approaches will be confidential, unless you give consent for the matter to be discussed with others or disclosure is required to protect your safety or the safety of others.
-It should be stressed that your tutors and other members of the welfare team are not professional counsellors, and are not substitutes for the professional help available through the University Counselling Service.
+It should be stressed that your tutors and other members of the welfare team are not professional counsellors, and are not substitutes for the professional help available through the University Counselling Service.3

 The Student Welfare Advisors are available overnight and at weekends in term time, to assist students with crisis issues.
-One of the Student Welfare Advisors is on duty every evening, night and weekend during term (0th - 9th week in Hilary and Trinity Terms, 0th - 10th week in Michaelmas Term).
-They can be contacted either by mobile (07850 784964), via WhatsApp on the same number or by email at student.welfare.advisor@some.ox.ac.uk.
-If you need urgent crisis support, we advise that you use the phone or WhatsApp as emails are not monitored 24/7.
+One of the Student Welfare Advisors is on duty every evening, night and weekend during term (0th -9^{th} Week in Hilary and Trinity Terms, 0th -10^{th} Week in Michaelmas Term).
+They can be contacted by mobile on 07850 784964 or by email at student.welfare.advisor@some.ox.ac.uk.
+If you need urgent crisis support, we advise that you use the phone as emails are not monitored 24/7.
 If you need advice during the day however, you should normally contact your Tutor, the Student Welfare Lead, or the Senior Tutor.
 For emergencies, or complaints about others' behaviour or noise, contact the Porter on duty in the Lodge in the first instance (70600).